 Registered nurse students from associate degree nursing programs will be assessed for placement based on whether their program included the competencies mandated by the Texas Board of Nursing.
 Prior nursing courses are evaluated on an individual basis and standardized testing may be required for some courses.
 Thirty-nine (39) credit hours of nursing will be awarded by escrow toward the Bachelor of Science in Nursing degree following the successful completion of the clinical nursing course (NURS 4613).

+i ule chinear nursing course (NORS 4013).

-NURS 2310 Foundations of Nursing 3
+NURS 2310 Foundations of Nursing .3

-NURS 3312 Health Assessment 3
+NURS 3312 Health Assessment .3

-NURS 3313 Professional Role Development I 3
+NURS 3313 Professional Role Development I .3

-NURS 3610 Nursing of Adults I 6
+NURS 3610 Nursing of Adults I .6

-NURS 3611 Nursing of Adults II 6
+NURS 3611 Nursing of Adults II .6

-NURS 3612 Maternal and Neonatal Nursing 6
+Maternal and Neonatal Nursing

-NURS 3614 Nursing of Children 6
+NURS 3614 Nursing of Children .6

-NURS 4610 Mental Health Nursing 6
+NURS 4610 Mental Health Nursing .6